-Prosecutors: Federal Way man killed over ‘perceived slight’
+Federal Way man gunned down at house party over ‘perceived slight,’ prosecutors say

 Martinez-Castro, 18, was charged this week with first-degree murder, accused of firing multiple shots at 21-year-old Pedro Ramirez-Perez, who died in an ambulance before medics could get him to Seattle’s Harborview Medical Center, according to charging papers.

-Martinez-Castro was identified as the shooter by several witnesses — including the woman Ramirez-Pedro was dancing with — and was arrested a short time later in the parking lot of a nearby restaurant, say the charges.
+Martinez-Castro was identified as the shooter by several witnesses — including the woman Ramirez-Pedro was dancing with — and was arrested a short time later in the parking lot of a nearby restaurant, the charges say.

 Most Read Stories